kmcd/codecast/01_command_line/script.md

   Extract one or more fields from the line as defined by field_list.
 The list may contain one or more fields or field ranges separated by commas.
   When -f is specified, use delim_char as the field delimit- ing character.
 By default, fields must be separated by a single tab character.
   Extract the entire line of text, except for those portions specified by -c and/or -f.
           As we can see, the way cut extracts text is rather inflexible. cut is best used to extract text from files that are produced by other programs, rather than text directly typed by humans.
-We’ll take a look at our distros.txt file to see if it is “clean” enough to be a good specimen for our cut examples.
+We’ll take a look at our distros.txt file to see if it is "clean" enough to be a good specimen for our cut examples.
 If we use cat with the -A option, we can see if the file meets our requirements of tab-separated fields.
   [me@linuxbox ~]$ cat -A distros.txt SUSE^I10.2^I12/07/2006$ Fedora^I10^I11/25/2008$ SUSE^I11.0^I06/19/2008$ Ubuntu^I8.04^I04/24/2008$ Fedora^I8^I11/08/2007$ SUSE^I10.3^I10/04/2007$ Ubuntu^I6.10^I10/26/2006$ Fedora^I7^I05/31/2007$ Ubuntu^I7.10^I10/18/2007$ Ubuntu^I7.04^I04/19/2007$ SUSE^I10.1^I05/11/2006$ Fedora^I6^I10/24/2006$ Fedora^I9^I05/13/2008$ Ubuntu^I6.06^I06/01/2006$ Ubuntu^I8.10^I10/30/2008$ Fedora^I5^I03/20/2006$
   It looks good—no embedded spaces, just single tab characters between the fields.
 Since the file uses tabs rather than spaces, we’ll use the -f option to extract a field:
   [me@linuxbox ~]$ cut -f 3 distros.txt 12/07/2006